DBinaghi/plugin-ClickableLinksPlus/readme.md

 ## Description

 Plugin for Omeka Classic.
 Once installed and active, URLs contained in selected elements will be turned into hyperlinks opening up in a new page (target = "_blank").
-Plugin works with all valid web URLs and e-mail addresses.
+The Plugin works with all valid web URLs and e-mail addresses.

 The plugin uses the free js library <a href="https://github.com/SoapBox/linkifyjs/" target="_blank">Linkify</a> for finding links in plain-text and converting them to HTML <a> tags.

 Settings allow to choose the elements affected by the plugin, plus whether to show a tooltip, whether to shorten the visibile URL and whether to affect only well-formatted URLs.

 ## Installation
-Uncompress files and rename plugin folder "EmailNotification".
+Uncompress files and rename plugin folder "ClickableLinksPlus".

 Then install it like any other Omeka plugin.